A Chirality-Based Quantum Leap: Chirality and Spin Theory

-It seems to be clear that the SO coupling is the spin-active ingredient\cite{Vladimiro2012} for the molecular length-dependent spin polarization process.
-Minimal models place the strength of this coupling, of atomic origin, in the range of 1-10 meV\cite{Medina2016} and may be modulated by orbital overlap effects\cite{Medina2016, Gianaurelio2019} and hydrogen bonding as an additional source of the electric field scaling-up the effective SO coupling, particularly for biological molecules, \textit{e.g.}, DNA and polypeptides\cite{Medina2019}.
-A major consideration that the future models must contemplate is that the two main mechanisms involved in charge transport in chiral biological molecules and polymers are tunneling and hopping\cite{Nitzan2001,Gianaurelio2010}.
-Which mechanism dominates transport depends on Peierls-like instabilities and heterogeneities intrinsic to the molecule and the environment where the molecule dwells\cite{Majid2020}.
-A simple model for almost filled electron bearing orbitals showed a promising mechanism for CISS based on spin-selective transmission under a barrier\cite{Varela2020}, as shown in \textbf{Fig.\ \ref{FigTheory}}.
-The mechanism is based on the torque coupled interplay between electron spin and molecular angular momentum.
-Both mechanisms, tunneling and hopping, could be strongly influenced by spin polarization modifying the effective length of electron transfer.
-In any event, the CISS mechanism should be considered in the context of both transport mechanisms.
+Future models will need to include the two main mechanisms involved in charge transport in chiral biological molecules and polymers: tunneling and hopping\cite{Nitzan2001,Gianaurelio2010}.
+Which mechanism dominates transport depends on the coherence of the transport and Peierls-like instabilities\cite{Majid2020}.
+A simple model for nearly filled orbitals proposed a mechanism for CISS based on spin-selective transmission under a barrier\cite{Varela2020}, as shown in \textbf{Fig.\ \ref{FigTheory}}.
+The proposed mechanism is based on the torque-coupled interplay between electron spin and molecular angular momentum; both tunneling and hopping could be strongly influenced by spin polarization modifying the effective length of electron transfer.
+A recent response \cite{wohlman2020}, however, suggests that the proposed model does not lead to CISS or any net spin polarization, and further theoretical considerations are still needed to unambiguously describe CISS.